BenchLabs/bench-technology-handbook/on-technology-investment.md

 # On Technology Investment

-In the technology organization, we spend the vast majority of our budget on salaries.
-We honour this investment from Bench by being intentional with and open about how we spend our time.
-This guide provides a framework for how we think about our time investment, and how we ensure that we're investing it responsibly.
+In the Technology organization, we spend the vast majority of our budget on salaries.
+Put simply, Bench is investing heavily in our time so that we can figure out how to have impact at scale using technology.We honour this investment by being intentional with and open about how we spend our time.
+This page provides a framework for how we differentiate between different types of investment, and how ensure that we're providing the best return.

 ## Bench Technology Hierarchy of Needs

  The time we spend creating technology can be broken into three parts: keeping the lights on, supporting our stakeholders, and innovating our technology.
 These three categories can be visualized as a hierarchy of needs.

 ![Bench Technology Hierarchy of Needs](images/hierarchy-of-needs.jpg)